unkn0wnvariable/PowerShell-WindowsAdmin/README.md

 ## State of the Scripts

 Some of the scripts have comments in them to explain what is being done, some don't.
 Those which don't I am gradually working my way through to add them.
+This may take a while...